ga4gh/vrs/README.md

 # Using the schema

 The schema is available in the `schema/` directory, in both yaml and json versions.
-It conforms to json schema draft-07.
-For a list of libraries that support json schema, see [JSON Schema>Implementations](https://json-schema.org/implementations.html).
+It conforms to JSON Schema draft-07.
+For a list of libraries that support JSON schema, see [JSON Schema>Implementations](https://json-schema.org/implementations.html).

 # Contributing to the schema

-VRS uses yaml as the source document for json schema
+VRS uses yaml as the source document for JSON Schema

 To convert vr.yaml to vr.json: